 - Computer graphics and software development 1987 to current

-Dom’s painting influences include both his parents and tutors at Art School that were Keith Micklewright at the Bournemouth College of Art and Patrick George and Euan Uglow at the Slade School of Art in the 1980s.
+Dominic Burkhalter’s painting influences include both his parents and tutors at Art School.
+Keith Micklewright at the Bournemouth College of Art and Patrick George and Euan Uglow at the Slade School of Art in the 1980s.

-The English tradition of landscape painting from JW Turner to Patrick George has held the strongest technical influence over Dom’s work; with the English and Swiss mixture of understated and accurate drawing holding the greatest sway.
+The English tradition of landscape painting from J.W.
+Turner to Patrick George has held the strongest technical influence over Dom’s work; with the English and Swiss mixture of understated and accurate drawing holding the greatest sway.
+Other influences include Edward Hopper, Edgar Degas, Lucian Freud, Camille Pisarro and Hans Holbein.

-Growing up as a teenager in the Dorset countryside in the 1970’s had a strong influence, that and the novels of Thomas Hardy seep into the unconscious and are there for good like it or not….with the local town being Lyme Regis in the 1970’s Dom worked for John Fowles the author in the local museum.
-Dom was there to see the filming of the French Lieutenant’s Woman along The Cobb.
-Film is another great love and influence on Dom’s work.
+Early years were spent in Barnes, South West London, before moving to Lyme Regis as a teenager.
+The Dorset countryside in the 1970s had a strong influence.
+That and the novels of Thomas Hardy seep into the unconscious and are there for good, like it or not.
+Dom worked for John Fowles the author at Lyme Regis Museum.
+He was there to see the filming of the French Lieutenant’s Woman along The Cobb.
+Film is another great love and influence on Dom’s work, in particular the work of directors David Lean and Wes Anderson.

-Dom’s father was a Swiss tour guide who had the travel bug which was passed on to him.
-He has travelled widely and the landscapes painted will reflect his favourite parts of the world.
+Dom’s father André was a Swiss tour guide who had the travel bug which was passed on to him.
+He travelled widely and the landscapes painted reflect his favourite parts of the world.
+Dom’s South African mother Mary studied theatre and costume design at Camberwell School of Art in London, passing on her love of art, craft and creativity.

-For thirty years Dom worked in the digital world, from the early days of a web sites and CD-ROMs to the current world of apps, mobile technology and VR.
+For over thirty years Dom worked in the digital world, from the early days of websites and CD-ROMs to the later world of apps, mobile technology and Virtual Reality.